 Penalty shots again involve using only a few of the bars.
-In the standard game, the defender only is allowed to use the goalie, and the attacker is given the ball to one of this bars (to be agreed upon).
+In the standard game, the defender only may use the goalie, and the attacker is given the ball to one of these bars (to be agreed upon).
 Each player then takes 10 shots each at the opponent’s goal.
 The player with the highest score wins.

 Right, so you have the kids who want to play, or you just want a break from beating everyone else, why not try one of these Foosball variations?

 Three ball is basically the same as standard foosball, however instead of 1 ball being served, 3 balls are served each time.
 A point is awarded to the person who scores the most goals.
 Only 1 point is granted each time, even if one player scores all three goals.
 The game progresses until someone reaches 10 points.